Shaun Murphy

-Born in Harlow, Essex, and raised in Irthlingborough, North Northamptonshire, Murphy turned professional in 1998.
-His victory at the 2005 World Championship was considered a major surprise as he was only the third qualifier to win the title after Alex Higgins and Terry Griffiths.
-He has won ten ranking titles, placing him joint tenth on the all time list of ranking tournament victories, and he has also reached a second World Championship final in 2009, a third in 2015 and a fourth in 2021.
-Murphy has also won eleven non-ranking tournaments, including the 2015 Masters, which completed his career Triple Crown.
+Born in Harlow, Essex, and raised in Irthlingborough, Northamptonshire, Murphy turned professional in 1998.
+His 2005 victory at the World Championship was considered a major surprise as he was only the third qualifier to win the title after Alex Higgins and Terry Griffiths.
+Since then, he has been runner-up at the World Championship three times, in 2009, 2015 and 2021.
+He has earned twelve ranking titles, including the UK Championship in 2009, which places him tenth on the all-time list of ranking tournament victories.
+He has also won twelve non-ranking tournaments, including the 2015 Masters (which completed his career Triple Crown) and the 2025 Masters.

-Murphy has won over £4 million in prize money and has compiled more than 600 century breaks in his professional career.
-His highest world ranking was number three, which he maintained for three seasons following 2007–08.
+Murphy has earned over £4 million in prize money and has compiled more than 700 century breaks, including ten maximum breaks.
+His highest world ranking was number three, which he maintained for three seasons following the 2007–08 season.

-On 12 November 2017, Murphy won the Champion of Champions title beating Ronnie O'Sullivan in the final.
-At the 2019 World Snooker Championship, Murphy became only the second person to perform a whitewash at the world championships, defeating Luo Honghao 10–0 in the opening round.

 Early life

-Born on 10 August 1982 in Harlow, England, Murphy began playing snooker at the age of eight after his parents bought him a snooker table for Christmas.
-He made his first century break at the age of 10 and practised at the Rushden Snooker Centre, where players such as Stephen Hendry, Mark Williams, and Ken Doherty have also played.
+Shaun Peter Murphy was born on 10 August 1982 in Harlow, England.
+Murphy began playing snooker at the age of eight after his parents bought him a snooker table for Christmas.
+He made his first century break at the age of 10 and practised at the Rushden Snooker Centre, where players such as Stephen Hendry, Mark Williams and Ken Doherty have also played.
 At the age of 13, he secured a five-year £5,000-a-year sponsorship deal with the Doc Martens shoe company and stated his ambitions of winning the World Championship and becoming world number one.
 He turned professional in 1998 at the age of 15.

 Murphy was coached by Steve Prest until the 2006–07 season.
 He also received guidance from Willie Thorne and Ray Reardon, and when he was 15 he was given Reardon's old cue by his father.